 A recorded instrument may also purport to divest even though there is not a complete chain of record title connecting the grantee in the divesting instrument with the thirty-year chain.
 Suppose A is the last grantee in a recorded chain of title, the last deed of which was recorded in 1915.
 A deed of the same land was recorded in 1925, from X to Y, which recites that A died intestate in 1921 and that X is his only heir.
+There is nothing else on record indicating that X is A's heir.
 The deed recorded in 1925 is one "purporting to divest" within the terms of the Act.
 This is the conclusion to be reached whether the recital of heirship is true or not.

 Or suppose, again, that A is the last grantee in a chain of title, the last deed of which was recorded in 1915.
-A deed to the same land from X to Y was recorded in 1925, which contains the following recital: "being the same land heretofore conveyed to me by A." There is no instrument on record from A to X. This instrument is nevertheless one "purporting to divest" within the terms of the Act.
+A deed to the same land from X to Y was recorded in 1925, which contains the following recital: "being the same land heretofore conveyed to me by A." There is no instrument on record from A to X. This instrument is nevertheless one "purporting to divest," within the terms of the Act.